Your Ultimate Guide to the 2019 ʻIolani Fair

-This year’s fair takes place Friday, April 20 and Saturday, April 21.
-Here’s your guide to where to park, which gourmet foods and new flavors of malassadas to try and everything else the event has to offer.
+This year’s fair takes place Friday, April 12 and Saturday, April 13.
+Here’s your guide to where to park, which gourmet foods and new flavors of malassadas to try, and everything else the event has to offer.

 Photos: Courtesy of ‘Iolani School

-Get ready for some prehistoric fun at the ʻIolani Carnival this weekend.
-This year’s theme is “Dino Days” so be on the lookout for T. rex and Triceratops-themed games and fun.
+Get ready for some country fun at the ʻIolani Fair.
+This year’s theme is “Barnyard Bash” so be on the lookout for farm animal-themed games and fun.
 For all the foodies out there, this fair knows how to dish it up.
-You can try lobster and shrimp rolls in the gourmet tent, chef demos–with tastings!–bulgogi wraps and all-new specialty hot dogs and malassada flavors.
+You can try lobster and shrimp rolls in the gourmet tent, chef demos—with tastings!—bulgogi wraps and all-new on-the-go snacks and a mysterious malassada dessert.
 Here’s what else you need to know about the ‘Iolani Fair.

 What It Is

 The ʻIolani Fair has been around since 1948 (formerly known as the ʻIolani Fun Festival and ʻIolani Carnival).
 Now in its 70th year, crowds can expect E.K.
 Fernandez rides, midway games and keiki activities, along with a talent contest, marketplace and don’t forget all that food.
 Students, alumni, parents and teachers spend a full year planning the two-day event that benefits the school’s many travel programs.
-Last year, fair volunteers logged more than 8,000 hours.
+The fair itself supports over 24 student groups within ʻIolani School.

 When and Where